 Advance directives explain how you want medical decisions to be made when you're too ill to speak for yourself.
-These legal documents tell your family, friends, and health care professionals:

 Types of advance directives

 A health care proxy is a document that names someone you trust to make health decisions if you can’t.
 This is also called a durable power of attorney.

 A living will tells which treatment you want if your life is threatened, including dialysis and breathing machines; resuscitation; tube feeding; and organ or tissue donation after you die.

 Get an advance directive from any of these: